 “Late Entry to the Chicago Public Library Competition,” Design With Company, Chicago, 2015

 Architects have a reputation for being pretty serious, but a little humor can go a long way to providing an insightful commentary on the urban issues of today.
 For evidence, just look to Design With Company, whose satirical exhibits at the Chicago Architecture Biennial provoked fascinating discussions about the role of politics within the built environment — and how architects might use their trade to rally against bureaucracy and corruption.

 Marc Kushner’s TED Talk, March 2014

-The best architects let their designs do the talking and will undoubtedly continue to do so throughout 2017.
+The best architects let their designs do the talking and will undoubtedly continue to do so throughout 2019.
 However, there is also great value to be found in conversation, whether that is via a live stream on Facebook, a seminar at your nearest university or even a TED Talk by the likes of Thomas Heatherwick, Bjarke Ingels or Architizer’s own Marc Kushner.
-Architects can communicate their value and promote great design by telling stories, encouraging people to ask questions about the built environment that surrounds them.
+Architects can communicate their values and promote great design by telling stories, encouraging people to ask questions about the built environment that surrounds them.
 Sometimes — just sometimes — it’s good to talk.

 8. Break with programmatic convention.

 Cross-programming is nothing new, of course: Rem Koolhaas combined functions to activate social spaces in buildings such as the Seattle Library.
 However, with urban locations reaching critical new levels of density, the advantages of mixing typologies have never been clearer.
 Think: BIG’s power-plant-ski-slope in Denmark or OPEN Architecture’s school/farm combination in China.
 As the population of cities continues to explode, it’s time to get radical with programming.